A Baby Boomer Guide to Fitness by Robert Bresloff [VIDEO/BOOK]

 Some Facts About Baby Boomer Aging

-Baby Boomer Generation needs to deal with health issues such as osteoporosis, heart disease, diabetes, high blood pressure, chronic back problems, and obesity.
+such as osteoporosis, heart disease, diabetes, high blood pressure, chronic back problems, and obesity.

 Fitness and health are two completely different issues but one can help the other.
 Proper fitness can positively affect many common health complaints.

-Baby Boomers may not be getting any younger, but I can’t think of one good reason not to meet those coming golden years head on.
+Baby Boomers may not be getting any younger, but I can’t think of one good reason not to meet those coming golden years head-on.

 More Baby Boomer Fitness Articles by Robert Bresloff

-Exercise may or may not be the fountain of youth, but having strong bones, supple, flexible muscles and great balance can make getting older a lot easier to take.
+Exercise may or may not be the fountain of youth, but having strong bones, supple, flexible muscles, and great balance can make getting older a lot easier to take.

-Truly, Baby Boomers are not getting any younger and though being fit doesn’t carry any guarantees, a well-balanced fitness program can do wonders for the body and the mind.
+Truly, Baby Boomers are not getting any younger, and though being fit doesn’t carry any guarantees, a well-balanced fitness program can do wonders for the body and the mind.
 Attitude is everything.
 Remember we’re all the same age.
 Some of us have just been here a little longer.

-After many years of lifting weights, coaching sports and personal training (at this writing I am 59 years young and still a full-time personal trainer), I have come to realize that not only do most of these, so-called experts that we see on television, in books and magazines not have the answer, I don’t even think they know the question!
+After many years of lifting weights, coaching sports, and personal training (at this writing I am 59 years young and still a full-time personal trainer), I have come to realize that not only do most of these, so-called experts that we see on television, in books and magazines do not have the answer, I don’t even think they know the question!

 The human body has a set of rules that it must live by — they’re called biomechanics.
 Many of these so-called experts seem to ignore this fact and continually teach methods that could be injurious to joints.